 - Smooth coverage

-- Comes in six colors plus clear for protecting your project
+- Available in six colors plus clear for protecting your project

-Without high maintenance prepping being necessary, this chalk spray paint results in smooth matte finishes and offers optimal coverage over new or previously painted surfaces.
+Without demanding high-maintenance prepping, this chalk spray paint results in sleek matte finishes and offers optimal coverage over new or previously painted surfaces.

-When using this product to paint over glossy surfaces, sanding is recommended for best results.
-This chalk spray paint comes in six classic colors and can be purchased at a very affordable price.
+When using this product on glossy surfaces, we recommend sanding for the best results.
+This chalk spray paint comes in six classic colors, which are affordable.

 Chalk spray paint vs standard chalk paint